nerezo/angular-lightify/README.md

 angular-lightify
 ==============

-AngularJS factory for Bootstrap notify
+A lightweight AngularJS factory for Bootstrap notify

 Dependencies
 ==============

+_You can find all required libraries in the bower.json configuration file under the demo directory_

 AngularJS